vPlien/wrtng/README.md

 # wrtng

-### ~/. reason for making this
+## ~/. reason for making this
 The reason I'm creating wrtng is to have a program on the command line for my notes, todo and blogs.
-I enjoyed using jrnl but wanted something easier to install and sync with git, when looking for more information I found did.txt and this gave me a starting point to create my own solution.
+I enjoyed using [jrnl](https://jrnl.sh/) but wanted something easier to install and sync with git, when looking for more information I found an [addition](https://marmelab.com/blog/2018/11/08/a-developers-diary.html) to [did.txt](https://theptrk.com/2018/07/11/did-txt-file/) and this gave me a starting point for creating my own solution.

-### ~/. functionality
+## ~/. functionality
 - [x] Editing in vim
 - [x] Portable (easy to clone with git as long as you have bash and minimal dependencies)
 - [ ] Easy viewing with the cli